Integrity and

 to learn how to be positive from another person or society.

-learn integrity and positive concern naturally through your awareness,
+integrity and positive concern improve through your awareness, understanding

-understanding and conduct that's respectful and sensitive to your family,
+and conduct that's respectful and sensitive to your family, neighbors, friends

 You need to understand the ideas, beliefs and